 That’s why I will share my insights in this article which I hope prove useful for you while analyzing a coin/token before investing in it.

-What Is Market Cap In Crypto?
+What Does Market Cap Mean In Crypto?

 A general consensus or definition of market cap in crypto is that it is the amount of money invested in that particular coin.